VirtoCommerce/vc-module-image-tools/README.md

 distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-Currently the module allows to make thumbnails from any image files.